san99tiago/aws-deepseek-demo/README.md

   - `make install` --> This will download the model files locally, prior to deployment.
   - IMPORTANT: Depending on bandwidth, it could take 15-30 mins.

+3. Deploy CDK infrastructure:

+- `poetry shell`
+- `poetry install`
+- --> Load AWS Credentials to the shell/terminal
+- `cdk deploy` --> This will deploy a CloudFormation Stack

-3. Upload model files to S3:
+4. Upload model files to S3:

 - Run the following Python script that uses multi-part uploads:
 - `python ai-model/upload_ai_model.py`
   - IMPORTANT: Depending on bandwidth, it could take 15-30 mins.

-4. Import Custom Model:
+5. Import Custom Model:

 - NOTE: As of January 2025, the APIs/SDKs are NOT ready to be used...
 So this will be manually for now!
 - Go to Amazon Bedrock Service in the Console.